aburhan/kubernetes-engine-samples/cost-optimization/gke-workload-recommender/docs/README.md

 ## Overview

-The solution evaluates GKE workloads using historical metric data.
+Workloadrecommender evaluates GKE workloads using historical metric data.
 It simulates both HPA and VPA recommendations to determine the best fit for a given workload.
-HPA recommendations are prioritized, but if HPA is not suitable, the fallback is a static VPA recommendation.

-Users can specify the analysis period based on known workload patterns to maximize accuracy.
-For example:

--   **Short-term patterns:** Select 3 days if the workload operates cyclically over that period.
--   **Unknown patterns:** Use a default period of 14 days.

 > **Note:** This solution is currently tested only for Kubernetes
 > Deployments.